 Results 1–10 of 26 for "Press Release"X related to "Also in this Issue - Science Policy..."
-Refine Your Search Refine Your Search TopicLearning & memory (4)Teens (3)Violence (3) 28 more... [+] Education (2)Parenting (2)Sexuality (2)Sleep (2)Socioeconomic status (2)Therapy (2)Women & men (2)Addictions (1)ADHD (1)Aging (1)Alzheimer's (1)Depression (1)Environment (1)Ethics (1)Immigration (1)Kids & the media (1)Law & psychology (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Military (1)Money (1)Personality (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Sex (1)Sexual abuse (1)Stress (1)Hide detailsDocument TypePress ReleaseXYear2014 (2)2013 (4)2012 (10)2011 (15)2010 (9)Author/ContributorBuckhalt, Joseph A. (1)Faden, Vivian B. (1)Pargament, Kenneth I. (1)Smith, Glenn E (1)Vasquez, Melba J.T.
+Refine Your Search Refine Your Search TopicLearning & memory (4)Children (3)Therapy (3)Emotional health (2)Sleep (2) 23 more... [+] Stress (2)Trauma (2)Addictions (1)Aging (1)Alzheimer's (1)Disability (1)Education (1)Ethics (1)Kids & the media (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Military (1)Pain (1)Parenting (1)Personality (1)Post-traumatic Stress Disorder (1)Race (1)Sex (1)Sexual abuse (1)Socioeconomic status (1)Teens (1)Violence (1)Women & men (1)Hide detailsDocument TypePress ReleaseXYear2014 (2)2013 (4)2012 (7)2011 (7)2010 (6)Author/ContributorBuckhalt, Joseph A. (1)Faden, Vivian B. (1)Pargament, Kenneth I. (1)Smith, Glenn E (1)Vasquez, Melba J.T.
 (1) Results 1–10 of 26 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Tapping Into Drinking Facts for Alcohol Awareness MonthSurveys suggest high-volume consumption is increasing among college binge drinkers.Press Release (April 2011)2.‘Universal’ Personality Traits Don't Necessarily Apply to Isolated Indigenous PeopleFive personality traits widely thought to be universal across cultures might not be, according to a study of an isolated Bolivian society.Press Release (January 2013)3.Expert Offers Insight on Alzheimer’s Causes, Prevention, Diagnosis and TreatmentMayo Clinic psychologist Glenn E. Smith, PhD, discusses the role genetics, symptoms and prevention of Alzheimer’s disease.Press Release (June 2012)4.W.
-VA.
-Mine Disaster Points to Need to Apply Psychological Research to Improve Mine SafetySteve Shope, PhD, answers questions regarding mining safety, following the tragedy at the Upper Big Branch mine in West Virginia.Press Release (April 2010)5.Media Advisory: American Psychological Association's 119th Annual Convention August 4-7, 2011 in Washington, DCThe psychological legacy of 9/11, immigration, relationships and sexuality, social media, bullying, suicide and dogs’ cognition among more than 1,000 topics featured.Press Release (June 2011)6.Five Questions on the Tucson, Ariz., Shootings for Psychologist Joel Dvoskin, PhDA mental health expert explains how to recognize danger signs, talk to children about the tragedy and morePress Release (January 2011)7.Study: Alcohol, Drug Abuse Counselors Don't Always Require Total AbstinenceCompared to a survey conducted nearly 20 years ago, about twice the proportion of addiction counselors now find it acceptable for at least some of their patients to have a drink occasionally – either as an intermediate goal or as their final treatment goal.Press Release (November 2012)8.Volunteering to Help Others Could Lead to Better HealthVolunteers lived longer than people who didn’t volunteer if they reported altruistic values or a desire for social connections as the main reasons for wanting to volunteer.Press Release (September 2011)9.Memory Researchers Explain Latest Findings on Improving the Mind, Stopping Memory LossThe ability to remember is not just to glimpse into the past; a sharp memory can help with creativity, productivity and even the ability to imagine the future.Press Release (August 2010)10.Parenting Expert Warns Against Physical PunishmentAlan E. Kazdin, PhD, answers questions regarding physical punishment of children.Press Release (May 2010) Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Tapping Into Drinking Facts for Alcohol Awareness MonthSurveys suggest high-volume consumption is increasing among college binge drinkers.Press Release (April 2011)2.‘Universal’ Personality Traits Don't Necessarily Apply to Isolated Indigenous PeopleFive personality traits widely thought to be universal across cultures might not be, according to a study of an isolated Bolivian society.Press Release (January 2013)3.Expert Offers Insight on Alzheimer’s Causes, Prevention, Diagnosis and TreatmentMayo Clinic psychologist Glenn E. Smith, PhD, discusses the role genetics, symptoms and prevention of Alzheimer’s disease.Press Release (June 2012)4.Media Advisory: American Psychological Association's 119th Annual Convention August 4-7, 2011 in Washington, DCThe psychological legacy of 9/11, immigration, relationships and sexuality, social media, bullying, suicide and dogs’ cognition among more than 1,000 topics featured.Press Release (June 2011)5.Five Questions on the Tucson, Ariz., Shootings for Psychologist Joel Dvoskin, PhDA mental health expert explains how to recognize danger signs, talk to children about the tragedy and morePress Release (January 2011)6.Study: Alcohol, Drug Abuse Counselors Don't Always Require Total AbstinenceCompared to a survey conducted nearly 20 years ago, about twice the proportion of addiction counselors now find it acceptable for at least some of their patients to have a drink occasionally – either as an intermediate goal or as their final treatment goal.Press Release (November 2012)7.APA’s Anderson Attends Announcement of Brain Mapping ProjectThe Brain Research through Advancing Innovative Neurotechnologies project will create new technologies allowing greater understanding of the inner workings of the human brain.Press Release (April 2013)8.Volunteering to Help Others Could Lead to Better HealthVolunteers lived longer than people who didn’t volunteer if they reported altruistic values or a desire for social connections as the main reasons for wanting to volunteer.Press Release (September 2011)9.Memory Researchers Explain Latest Findings on Improving the Mind, Stopping Memory LossThe ability to remember is not just to glimpse into the past; a sharp memory can help with creativity, productivity and even the ability to imagine the future.Press Release (August 2010)10.Parenting Expert Warns Against Physical PunishmentAlan E. Kazdin, PhD, answers questions regarding physical punishment of children.Press Release (May 2010) Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 26 for "Press Release"X related to "Also in this Issue - Science Policy..."